From BR Bullpen

 In his 22 years, Buckner accumulated 2,715 hits but appeared in the All-Star Game only once, in 1981.
 His highest finish in the MVP voting was tenth (which he did two times).
 He was in the top ten in batting six times, and was twice third in the league in RBI.
 He led the league in doubles twice, and singles once.
 He was not a big walker, usually getting 25-30 in a season.
 He was a moderate home run hitter, with his highest total being 18.
 He was a line-drive hitter, whose power manifested itself chiefly in doubles hit to gaps in the outfield.
 Eligible for the Hall of Fame in 1996, he received 2% of the vote and was dropped from the ballot.

 After his playing days, Buckner was a Chicago White Sox coach in 1996 and 1997.
 In 2011, he returned to the Boston area as manager of the independent Brockton Rox of the Can-Am Association.
-In 2012, he was hired by the Chicago Cubs to be the hitting coach for the Boise Hawks.
+In 2012, he was hired by the Chicago Cubs to be the hitting coach for the Boise Hawks, a role he returned to in 2013.

 Notable Achievements